1. PERSONAL FINANCE

 How Does a Secured Credit Card Work?

 A secured credit card works like a regular credit card.
 You can make purchases with the card and pay for them over time.
-The big difference is that you have to send the credit card issuer a cash deposit to open the account.
+The big difference is that you have to send the credit card issuer a refundable cash deposit to open the account.

 If the card has an interest-free grace period, you can pay off your purchases by the due date and you won’t pay any interest.
+But if you don’t pay off your balance each month, the card issuer could charge interest on the balance you owe.
+Some cards also charge other types of fees, such as an annual fee or foreign transaction fees.

 How Does a Prepaid Debit Card Work?